Listing assets

 Now enter one of the rooms to add assets.
 For example, Living:

-The "Big house" page with a list of rooms
+The "Big house" property with a list of rooms

 Next, click Room assets:

-The "Living room" page with a "Room assets" section
+The "Living room" page with a "Room assets" link

 This page will list the assets associated with this room.
 At the top there is a horizontal form to add new assets and the photos of that room appear on the same page: